 Retain Employees to Retain Clients

 An important aspect of retention is the long-term relationship between clients and individual tax preparers.
 As mentioned earlier, client acquisition and retention is a big concern for firms, but according to the same Accounting Today survey, acquisition and retention of good employees is an even bigger worry as accounting firms prepare for the next season.
 The two challenges are tied together.

 Clients want consistency.
 They need to build long term relationships with their tax preparer, so they understand what they’ve been through and how their situation has changed year-to-year.
 They don’t want to have to retell their story to a new preparer if their regular has left the firm.
 It’s especially challenging since turnover in accounting is higher than ever.
 In a highly competitive field, larger firms are offering more benefits to talented CPAs to lure them away from the competition, usually small firms.

 It’s more vital than ever that accounting firms can offer their employees an engaging work environment that allows them to be productive and accomplished, without being overworked.
 Fatigue and feeling overburdened at a job are some of the main reasons CPAs look for other opportunities.
 However, tech solutions can help lighten the load, namely by streamlining or even eliminating the most redundant tasks of a CPA.

 Rubex by eFileCabinet is a solution that streamlines many of the tiresome, redundant processes that CPAs and tax preparers have to deal with when they could be focusing on clients.
-To see Rubex in action, click the link below for a free demo.
+To see Rubex in action, click here for a free demo.